Bienvenue à Paris and to 16 rue de Liège, 75009.

 My bedroom is the one that is connected to the bathroom, feel free to choose whichever bedroom you would prefer to sleep in!

-There are extra sheets also stored in the drawers in the right side, along with all of the extra towels.
+There are extra sheets also stored in the drawers on the right side, along with all the extra towels.

 There is a washing machine, feel free to use it.
-There is detergent under the left sink.
-It is very concentrated so you need a very small amount.
-There are also more cleaning products under the sink if needed.
+There is detergent pods to the left of the machine.
 The drying rack is located under my bed (the bedroom connected to the bathroom) We usually set it up in the dining room, and push the dining table to one side to make room for it.

 The shower is a tad difficult, as most showers that aren't yours can be!
 The right nozzle controls the temperature to the right/up, makes it colder, to the left/down makes it warmer.

-Feel free to use the shower gel and shampoo and conditioner left for you.
+Feel free to use the shower gel and shampoo and conditioner left out.

 Sometimes the bathroom door will be difficult, it is just because of the towel hooks, if it is being finicky, shift around the hooks until it closes.